KieniL/fhir_tests/README.md

 ## Run Docker container with resource limitations:
+You need to create ssl certificates before so run scripts/generate_ssl.sh

 Execute scripts/run.sh

 This clones https://github.com/KieniL/hapi-fhir-jpaserver-starter which is a fork from https://github.com/hapifhir/hapi-fhir-jpaserver-starter <br/> but adds a webserver with rate limiting